Eng-Zakaria/Eng-Zakaria/README.md

 - **Software:** VSCode, Visual Studio, Microsoft Excel, PowerBI, Word, PowerPoint

 ## Experience
+**iSchool - AI Instructor**
+June 2024 - Current
+- Successfully conducted over 100 interactive online and offline sessions, each 2.5-hour long, resulting in a 95% student satisfaction rate.
+- Facilitated the completion of 60+ student-led AI projects, including simple ai games, object detection and chatbot tasks, demonstrating the practical application of Python programming and data preprocessing.
+- Received excellent parental feedback, with 75% of parents reporting a noticeable increase in their child’s interest in technology and AI.

 **The Sparks - Computer Vision Intern**
 August 2023 - November 2023
 - Developed computer vision projects for real-world applications.